-But the 19-year-old has found life at RB Leipzig equally frustrating, playing just 79 minutes of Bundesliga football, albeit he did start in the club’s first-leg victory at Tottenham in the Champions League.
+But the 19-year-old has found life at RB Leipzig equally frustrating, playing just 277 minutes of first-team football in all competitions, albeit he did start in the club’s first-leg victory at Tottenham in the Champions League.

 The biggest development for the Wales international has probably been cutting his hair.